Canada convoy protest: Clearance

 Convoy organizers Chris Barber and Tamara Lich were arrested in separate instances, and Lich stated that her personal bank account had been frozen.
 Several other people were arrested after ignoring multiple orders to leave the area.
 Pat King, another convoy organizer, was arrested by police on February 18.

 That same day, police made at least 70 arrests and towed 21 vehicles by mid-afternoon.
-The police operation consisted of an initial wave of horse-mounted police officers, and other officers on foot wearing high-visibility jackets, followed by tactical teams in green-camouflage gear, and then officers in light armoured vehicles and on horseback bringing up the rear.
-In at least one case, officers broke the a truck's window to reach its occupant, who refused to exit their vehicle.
+The police operation consisted of an initial wave of horse-mounted police officers and other officers on foot wearing high-visibility jackets, followed by tactical teams in green-camouflage gear, and then officers in light armoured vehicles and on horseback bringing up the rear.
+In at least one case, officers broke a truck's window to reach its occupant, who refused to exit their vehicle.
 Police also removed children from the site, citing a fear for their safety during the operation.

-A protester was arrested and charged for allegedly throwing a bicycle and hitting the legs of a horse from the Toronto Police Service Mounted Unit at about 5:30.
+A protester was arrested and charged for allegedly throwing a bicycle and hitting the legs of a horse from the Toronto Police Service Mounted Unit.
 In the ensuing skirmish, some pepper spray was used.
 Ottawa Police reported that several officers and horses had been assaulted by demonstrators while attempting to clear the red zone, and over 100 people had been arrested by the evening of February 18.
 In the afternoon of February 19, police were present in force and were mopping up the area.
 By late afternoon, the last large group of protesters was corralled near the corner of Bank and Sparks Streets, with police holding a line for several hours as the crowd swelled to approximately 1,000 by dusk and a street party (with an impromptu DJ) ensued.
 After nightfall, the line of police unexpectedly advanced on the celebratory crowd, pushing it a block south to Queen Street, spraying pepper gas as they did so.
 Fencing was erected afterwards, and the crowd gradually dispersed over the course of the night.
 In total, 170 people had been arrested and a few dozen trucks towed.
 Protest leaders advised leaving the area and were asking for permission to do so.
 Pepper gas had been used; one police officer suffered a minor injury.